 Looker is the data visualization tool owned by Google.
-It’s main differentiator is its 100% browser-based experience, which eliminates the need for installation and maintenance at the same level as a tool like Tableau.
-Looker also emphasizes sharability in many of their opening statements, referring to the fact that the browser based experience allows for link sharing, as opposed to sharing with files.
+Its main differentiator is its 100% browser-based experience, which eliminates the need for installation and maintenance at the same level as a tool like Tableau.
+Looker also emphasizes shareability in many of their opening statements, referring to the fact that the browser-based experience allows for link sharing, as opposed to sharing with files.

 With Looker, data analysts can use a language called LookML to create mini-applications that “add efficiency and power to data exploration.”
 Looker explains that the LookML syntax simplifies the development of powerful models and enhances the capabilities of SQL.
 According to them, “this language-based approach leads to faster query execution, and optimizes performance along the way.”

-Below is an example of a Looker dashboard from Airbnb that visualizes different data points from their San Francisco listings.
+Below is an example of a Looker E-commerce dashboard that visualizes different data points from a sample company.

 Plans and Pricing

-Looker is unique from some other BI tools in that it doesn’t publicly share it’s pricing, reasoning that it’s customizable for small, medium and large businesses.
+Looker is unique from other BI tools in that it doesn’t publicly share its pricing, reasoning that it’s customizable for small, medium and large businesses.
 SoftwareConnect estimates the following prices: